mahuan-git/dmet_nnqs/dmet_nnqs/README.md

 ```
 If train a Neural Network from scratch, set lr a large value and open_le_scheduler = true.
 If load a well trained model, set lr a small value.\
  \
-Next we introduce how to define a transfer learning strategy:
+Next we introduce how to define a transfer learning strategy.
+A transfer learning strategy generally involve loading models as initial model in the DMET iteration.
+Based on whether the model loaded is a good model, use different settings to make the algorithm more effective.
+Define strong_cfg and weak_cfg:
 ```python
 strong_cfg ={
             'load_model': 1,
             'log_step' : 1,